Unlimited Timothy Hay (however much they want; it should constantly be in their cage).

 -Avoid cabbage, beans, iceberg lettuce, onions and any people food.

 -Use Spinach and Kale sparingly, as lettuces high in oxalates can cause bladder stones.

 Treats should be given minimally.
 Stores bought treats with seeds, nuts, dried fruits and other additives can be very bad for rabbits.
 Stick with all natural, hay based treats that do not have ingredients you cannot pronounce.
 If you wouldn't eat it, don't give it to your bunny!

-As large as possible cage or indoor 4' x 4' puppy pen.
+As large as possible cage (minimum 4 x 2 for a single rabbit) or indoor 4' x 4' puppy pen.
 Cages should have a solid plastic bottom to prevent foot sores caused by wire.
-If using a pen, put down plastic to protect your flooring and then a blanket.
-If they eat the plastic they can get sick, so always be careful -In cages, bedding should be black and white newspaper or some other sort of recycled newspaper.
+If using a pen, put down something to protect your flooring and then a blanket.
+If they eat the flooring or blankets they can get sick, so always be careful -In cages, bedding should be black and white newspaper based or some other sort of recycled newspaper.
 Wood based bedding is only okay if it is dust free Aspen.
 Pine and Cedar are proven to be poisonous to bunnies.
-Do not use cat litter as it can cause sickness.
+Do not use cat litter as it can cause sickness and blockages.
 Rabbits will go to the bathroom where they eat so you can litter train a rabbit by putting their hay in or right near their litter box.

 All rabbits should be housed indoors for their health and safety!
 It is required by Judge’s Park and our animals will not be adopted out as outdoor pets!
 There are too many dangers outside including but not limited to: predators, fly strike (where maggots burrow into the rabbit's skin), temperature changes (which can cause sickness), etc.